rsek/dataforged/markdown/Oracles.md

 85–88  | Refuge offers a place to hide, plan, or recover 89–92  | Sensors pinpoint a lurking foe
-93–96  | Sensors reveal helpful or interesting environmental data 97–100 | Vehicle or equipment performs beyond expectations,## Starships
+93–96  | Sensors reveal helpful or interesting environmental data 97–100 | Vehicle or equipment performs beyond expectations

+## Starships

 ### Type